mycelial/docs/docs/tutorials-example-replication-jobs/mysql-to-snowflake.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-id: postgres-to-snowflake
+id: mysql-to-snowflake
-title: Postgres to Snowflake
+title: MySQL to Snowflake
 ---

-# Postgres to Snowflake tutorial
+# MySQL to Snowflake tutorial

-In this tutorial you will move data from a Postgres database to Snowflake using Mycelial.
+In this tutorial you will move data from a MySQL database to Snowflake using Mycelial.

 ## Prerequisites